btomwhitehead/terraform-notes/modules.md

 1. Root module: Terraform files must exist in the root directory of the repository.
   This should be the primary entrypoint for the module and is expected to be opinionated.

-2. `README.md`.
-The root module and any nested modules should have README files.
+2. `README.md`: The root module and any nested modules should have README files.
   There should be a description of the module and what it should be used for.

 3. Expected terraform files:
-  1. `main.tf`.
-The main entrypoint of the module.
+  1. `main.tf`: The main entrypoint of the module.
 For a simple module, this may be where all the resources are created.
 For a complex module, resource creation may be split into multiple files but any nested module calls should be in the main file.